hdShang/arxiv-daily/docs/cs-CV/2025-06-13/papers/250611599v2-a2lc-active-and-automated-label-correction-for-semantic-segmentation.md

 ---
 layout: default
-title: A$^2$LC: Active and Automated Label Correction for Semantic Segmentation
+title: "A$^2$LC: Active and Automated Label Correction for Semantic Segmentation"
 ---

 # A$^2$LC: Active and Automated Label Correction for Semantic Segmentation